imec-int/monument-plwd/api/README.md

 Otherwise make sure that the latest NodeJS 16-lts version is available on your machine (as specified in the requirements).

-Next, run the following 2 commands to get the api application started.
+Next, run the following 2 commands to get the backend application started.

 ```sh
 npm install